- Docs Home

 The parameter of the above command is described as follows:

-indicates the number of replicas.
-When the value is0
+countindicates the number of replicas.
+When the value is0, the replica is deleted.

 If you execute multiple DDL statements on the same table, only the last statement is ensured to take effect.
-In the following example, two DDL statements are executed on the table tpch50
+In the following example, two DDL statements are executed on the table tpch50, but only the second statement (to delete the replica) takes effect.

 Create two replicas for the table: